-Compared to innovation in general, sustainable innovation is more disruptive, fueled by a better rationale, and is more collaborative.
+Compared to most types of innovation, sustainable innovation is more disruptive, fueled by a better rationale, and is more collaborative.

 Sustainable innovation is more disruptive because it is creating entirely new and better business models that make it harder for corporations to defend the status quo.
 Read more here about the differences between disruptive innovation and incremental change.

 It has a stronger rationale because consumers are demanding greater sustainability in the companies that produce the products and services they want.
 It is also intrinsic to building a strong planet, because any organization that is bent on depleting resources will ultimately lead to a plundered planet.
 Increasing commodity prices and the development of cleaner technologies are other factors that strengthen the case for sustainable innovation.
 After all, if we don’t rebalance for sustainability, no one will be able to do business on a dead planet.